IngoS11/ha-schluter/README.md

 # About

 This is a work in progress alternative to the default [Schluter integration in Homeassistant](https://www.home-assistant.io/integrations/schluter/) and is currently in alpha stage.
-In comparison to the standard integration is using the [Integration Setup](https://my.home-assistant.io/redirect/integrations) and is written using the async Python libraries.
+Over the standard integration it is making use of the [Integration Setup](https://my.home-assistant.io/redirect/integrations) and uses the async Python libraries.

 ## Getting Started